igorski/zMVC/README.md

     init();

 Invoked automatically whenever the framework creates a new instance of the Controller (when its associated View is added to the applications HTML document).
-This method will invoke the subscribe()_-method (see below).
+This method will invoke the _subscribe()_- and _onInit()-methods (see below).
+It is recommended not to override this method in your inheriting prototypes, but override _onInit()_ instead.

     dispose();

 Invoked automatically whenever the associated View is removed from the applications HTML document.
-This method will unregister the messages the Controller subscribed to.
+This method will unregister the messages the Controller subscribed to and subsequently invoke _onDispose()_ (see below).
+It is recommended not to override this method in your inheriting prototypes, but override _onDispose()_ instead.

     subscribe();